na-na-hi/renget/archive/chrprompt2.md

 >But still, something is telling me you have completely different ideas in mind.
 Admittedly fashion does sound like fun, so please do!
 I'm all ears for the advice!

+Q4: How did it feel to kill those bandits?
+Did it awaken a bloodlust deep within you?
+Do you crave violence?

 ###Ciel
 Q1: How's life on the road?
 Do you have any family waiting for you elsewhere?
 >Ahh, if I had to put it simply, I would have to say it gets lonely!
 Most of the Grass Continent isn't settled, you know?
 You don't often have the chance to make acquaintances in the wilderness, so getting to stop by someone like that old coot– T-Torkoal I mean– and trade stories really lightens the burden for me.